SheLovesLqwid/OGDev-SpeedSystem/README.md

 # **OGDev-SpeedSystem** 🚗💨
 **OGDev-SpeedSystem** is a **custom speed enforcement system** designed to regulate vehicle speeds in specific zones while allowing players to set their own speed limits.
 This script **prevents players from removing the limit inside restricted zones**, ensuring realistic and immersive gameplay.

-⚠ **WARNING:** This script was originally developed by **OGDev Studios**.
-However, due to losing access to my original GitHub account, I had to create a new one and re-upload my work. **After creating my new account, I discovered that someone had stolen my script and falsely uploaded it as "Lumen-SpeedSystem."**

-brother im not updating the file and all but just found out they copied everything :(

-Even though their upload **appears to be older**, it was posted while I was locked out of my original account. **Do NOT fall for this scam!** Their version also contains **hidden malware** that can compromise your server.

 📌 **Join our official Discord for support & updates:** **[Click Here](https://discord.gg/uzVkdfK7Qm)**